JamieGodwin/Kubernetes-developer/Configurations.md

 # Configurations
-- We can configure the image to slepp on startup by changing its configuration:
+- We can configure the image to sleep on startup by changing its configuration:

 ![](images/2.3.png)